There are 10 overlooks and viewpoints along the Island in the Sky scenic drive to enjoy the vast and spectacular landscape at this park!

 One theory suggests that the crater must have been left due to meteorite activities, while another says the formation was created when a salty dome forcibly pushed its way to the sandstone rock.

-To get here, a moderate hike is required, which takes about an hour.
+This is a moderate Canyonlands hike that takes about an hour to complete.
 An elevation change from time to time is also expected.
 Upon reaching the first overlook, you will have yourself an expansive view of the crater.

 Buck Canyon Overlook

 The Buck Canyon Overlook offers panoramic views of the Colorado River Basin with its numerous canyons and the White Rim in the foreground.
 In the distance, you can also enjoy an expansive view of the La Sal Mountains.

 This spot does not require a strenuous hike.
 It is also wheelchair accessible.
 The views from here look so surreal that you sometimes find yourself getting lost in the moment.
 And don’t forget to look behind you because that direction is also picture-worthy.